neuromechanics-uoa/tinymotion_backend/docs/architecture.md

 Video files are encrypted as they are received and written to disk on the VM in encrypted form only.
 Videos are encrypted using [Fernet](https://cryptography.io/en/latest/fernet/) (symmetric encryption, i.e. requiring the same secret key to decrypt them as was used to encrypt them).
 Encrypted video files are approximately 1/3 bigger than the unencrypted version would be.
 Video file names on disk are randomly generated UUIDs, these names are stored as *video_name* in the *VIDEO* table in the database.

-Encrypted video files will be stored on object storage (TODO).
+[NOT IMPLEMENTED YET] Encrypted video files will be stored on object storage.
 Once they have been pushed to object storage they will be removed from VM disk.

+!!! note

+    If upload of a video file fails part way through the upload you have to start again from scratch.
+This may not work well, especially in areas with slow/poor connection.
+If this becomes an issue we may want to consider implementing resumable file upload, for example [tus](https://tus.io/).

 ## Secrets management